Indian Railways — trains for foreign travelers

 Indian Railways is one of the largest rail networks in the world, connecting cities and towns across the country.
-For international travelers, trains are the most practical and cost-effective way to cover long distances — particularly overnight journeys between major cities.
+For international travelers, trains are the most practical and cost-effective way to cover long distances — particularly overnight journeys between cities.

 Trains are identified by a five-digit train number and a train name.
 The number is the most reliable identifier — names can be ambiguous across routes.
 Each train follows a fixed route with scheduled stops and operates on assigned days of the week (not necessarily daily).